Exterior restoration and accessibility improvements are coming to the Morris-Jumel Mansion:

 What does the pending capital project hope to accomplish?
-The upcoming project will address areas of deterioration on the building’s exterior, roof restoration, and will provide landscape improvements and universal access to the first floor of the museum including ADA-compliant entry and restroom facilities.
+The upcoming project will address areas of deterioration on the building’s exterior, roof restoration, and will provide landscape improvements and universal access to the first floor of the museum including ADA-compliant entry on the east side of the Mansion and restroom facilities.

 Where did funding come from for this project?
-The 2.7M for this project was provided by former elected officials: Mayor Bill de Blasio, Council Members Robert Jackson and Ydanis Rodriguez, and Manhattan Borough President Gale Brewer, and continues with the support of Mayor Eric L. Adams, Council Member Carmen De La Rosa, and Manhattan Borough President Mark Levine.
+The original 2.7M for this project was provided by former elected officials: Mayor Bill de Blasio, Council Members Robert Jackson and Ydanis Rodriguez, and Manhattan Borough President Gale Brewer, and continues with additional support necessary from Mayor Eric L. Adams, City Council, Council Member Carmen De La Rosa, and Manhattan Borough President Mark Levine, as well as State Assemblyman Al Taylor and State Senator Robert Jackson.

 Who is doing this work?
 Work is being completed by the Historic House Trust of NYC through a contract with Page Ayres Cowley Architecture, LLC and the NYC Department of Parks & Recreation.
 Our city partners, the Historic House Trust, have a sole-source agreement with the the City of New York which allows them to manage capital projects at their 23 sites, which includes Morris-Jumel Mansion.
 More about this process is outlined in this short video.